 - 15 ounces chickpeas, from a can, drained and rinsed

 - 1/4 cup homemade almond mayonnaise (get the link to the recipe in the instructions below) If you choose to use store-bought dairy-free mayonnaise only use 3 tablespoons to start with.

 - 1/8 teaspoon cayenne pepper

 - Cut the stem end off of the peppers.
 Slice lengthwise.
 Remove any seeds that are inside.
 Set aside.

 - Here is the recipe for Homemade Almond Mayonnaise.
 It is really flavorful too.

 - Place all of the remaining ingredients in a food processor.
 Pulse four or five times.
 The chickpeas should be chunky.

 - Remove the blade and stir to make sure the mixture is blended well.

 - Stuff each pepper half with about 2 tablespoons of the chickpea mixture.

-- You may cover them with plastic wrap and keep in the refrigerator up to 3 days.
+- Set on a plate to serve.
+You may cover them with plastic wrap and keep in the refrigerator up to 3 days.